Yamaha NS-6490 3-Way Bookshelf Speaker Review

 In terms of the features of the speaker, there’s actually a few things that make it stand out.
 The first thing that makes this speaker pretty unique is the fact that it’s a 3 way acoustic suspension design.

 That basically means there’s 3 separate drivers that handle the bass, mids, and treble individually in a specially sealed cabinet, allowing for a more accurate sound.

-It has a wide frequency range of 45 Hz to 23 KHz, which should provide for a wide range in the sounds it’s capable of producing.
+They also have a wide frequency range of 45 Hz to 23 KHz, which should provide for a wide range in the sounds it’s capable of producing.

-There’s also continuous output of 70 watts and a maximum output of 140 watts, meaning it can get plenty loud.
+There’s also continuous output of 70 watts and a maximum output of 140 watts; meaning it can get plenty loud.

-I’ve made mention of this earlier of course, but just to reiterate as far measurements are concerned, they come in at about 10.5 x 16.2 x 13.2 and a combined weight of 29.3 pounds.
+I’ve also made mention of this earlier of course, but just to reiterate as far measurements are concerned, they come in at about 10.5 x 16.2 x 13.2 and a combined weight of 29.3 pounds.

 As far as setting these speakers up are concerned, it’s pretty easy to get them up and running.